 - Anniversary photos.
 People photograph their family every year, but what about anniversary photos of you and your person?
 You take engagement photos and wedding photos but anniversary photos of just the two of you can be really important too.
 Investing in photos with your husband or wife years after the wedding can be amazing!

 - You just need a yearbook photo.
 I photograph tons of full senior sessions, but if you really just want a yearbook photo and do not want a full session with outfit changes or locations changes then this is the perfect option.
+This is also perfect for college seniors “cap and gown” photos to memorialize this moment in time.

 - You are limited on time or have a smaller budget for photos.
 Minis are budgeted because they are set time slots in one location, and include a smaller number of photos in the gallery.
 Minis are for people who are looking for more straightforward photos, because we often don’t have the time to get those more candid shots.
 The options are more limited but we can still create beautiful photos.